Nazulka/WD-Buzzwords/TESTING.md

 - [x] **Guest user**

 * As a guest user of WD Buzzwords, who is visiting the site for the first time, I want to understand easily what the site is about.
-  * The Home page has a 'Welcome' section to offer new visitors more information on what this site is about.
-It also contains two sections with call to action buttons to spark curiosity and lead visitors to the other pages of the website.
+  * The Home page features a 'Welcome' section to offer new visitors more information on what this site is about.
+It also contains two sections with call to action buttons that aim to spark curiosity and lead visitors to the other pages of the website.
 The parallax image visually supports the content and adds interactivity to the page.
 * As a guest user of WD Buzzwords, I want to be able to use the searchbox to search for terms that I would like to find out more about.
   - The search box is clearly labelled and easily accessible from the Home Page.
 * As a guest user of WD Buzzwords, I want to browse web development terms and jargons and look up meanings without needing to register to the website.